 The Beaches: South, Mid, and North

-South Beach (the stretch from 1st to 23rd Street) is the most famous and most photographed, and yes, it earns the hype.
-The water is warm and clear, the sand is white, the lifeguard stations are pastel-painted Art Deco structures in their own right, and the scene — muscle beach, professional volleyball, spontaneous photo shoots, elderly residents in lawn chairs — is genuinely entertaining.
+South Beach (the stretch from 1st to 23rd Street) is the most famous and most photographed, and it earns the hype.
+The water is warm and clear, the sand is white, the lifeguard stations are pastel-painted Art Deco structures in their own right, and the scene — muscle beach, professional volleyball, spontaneous photo shoots, elderly residents in lawn chairs — is reliably entertaining.
 It can be crowded, especially on weekends.

 For a quieter experience without sacrificing beauty, head north to Mid-Beach (around 40th Street) or North Beach (71st Street and above).
-The sand and water are identical, the crowds are a fraction of South Beach, and the pace shifts from performative to genuinely relaxed.
+The sand and water are identical, the crowds are a fraction of South Beach, and the pace shifts from performative to unhurried.
 Haulover Beach, north of the city proper, includes a popular clothing-optional section and a windsurfing area.
 Crandon Park on Key Biscayne, technically outside Miami Beach, has some of the finest water clarity of any beach in the county.

 Food and Nightlife